Parikh Automata on Finite and Infinite Words: Parikh Automata on Infinite Words

-\item If we interpret $\Amc$ as a Büchi PA, then we have $B_\omega(\Amc) = L(\Amc)^\omega$.
+\item If we interpret $\Amc$ as a Büchi~PA, then we have $B_\omega(\Amc) = L(\Amc)^\omega$.
 The automaton accepts an infinite word if infinitely often the Parikh condition is satisfied in the accepting state.
-Observe that $C$ has no base vector and the initial state as well as the accepting state have the same outgoing transitions.
+Observe that $C$ is a homogeneous linear set and the initial state as well as the accepting state have the same outgoing transitions.

-\item If we interpret $\Amc$ as a co-Büchi PA, then we have $CB_\omega(\Amc) = L(\Amc) \cdot \{b\}^\omega$.
-This is similar to the safety PA, but the accepted words may have a finite ``non-safe'' prefix from $L(\Amc)$.
+\item If we interpret $\Amc$ as a co-Büchi~PA, then we have $CB_\omega(\Amc) = L(\Amc) \cdot \{b\}^\omega$.
+This is similar to the safety~PA, but the accepted words may have a finite ``non-safe'' prefix from $L(\Amc)$.